Niteshthori24198/Interview-Material/BackEnd/NODE-JS/Advance/Advance.md

 -   **Bounds Checking**: Be aware of buffer size limitations and perform bounds checking to avoid accessing data outside the buffer's boundaries.

 -   **Encoding and Decoding**: Pay attention to character encoding when converting between buffers and strings to avoid unexpected behavior, such as character replacement.

+## What is the role of the crypto module in Node.js?

+-   The crypto module in Node.js is a core module that provides cryptographic functionality.
+It allows you to perform various cryptographic operations, including hashing, encryption, decryption, digital signatures, and more.
+The primary role of the crypto module is to enhance the security of your Node.js applications by providing cryptographic primitives and functions.

+## what is multer and how to upload file using multer?

+-   Multer is a popular middleware for handling file uploads in Node.js web applications, particularly when using frameworks like Express.js.
+It simplifies the process of handling multipart/form-data, which is the content type used when you want to upload files via HTTP requests.
+Multer makes it easy to receive and process uploaded files in your server-side code.

+## what are status codes in http explain in detail with example?

+-   HTTP status codes are three-digit numbers that are returned by a web server in response to an HTTP request made by a client (usually a web browser or another application).
+These status codes provide information about the outcome of the request, indicating whether it was successful, encountered an error, or requires further action.
+Status codes are an essential part of the HTTP protocol and help both the client and server understand the result of the request.

+-   HTTP status codes are categorized into five classes, each represented by the first digit of the status code:

+-   **Informational (1xx)**: These are informational status codes indicating that the request has been received and is being processed.
+They are rarely seen in practice.

+-   **Successful (2xx)**: These status codes indicate that the request was received, understood, and successfully processed.
+The most common status code in this category is 200 OK, indicating a successful request.

+-   **Redirection (3xx)**: These status codes indicate that further action needs to be taken by the client to fulfill the request.
+They are often used to redirect the client to a different URL.

+-   **Client Errors (4xx)**: These status codes indicate that the client has made an error in the request.
+They are used when the server believes that the client's request is incorrect or cannot be fulfilled.

+-   **Server Errors (5xx)**: These status codes indicate that the server failed to fulfill a valid request.
+They typically indicate a problem on the server side.

+## Explain the purpose of the child_process module in Node.js.

+-
+The child_process module in Node.js provides a way to create and manage child processes (subprocesses) within your Node.js application.
+These child processes run independently of the main Node.js process, allowing you to execute external commands, run other Node.js scripts, or interact with system processes.
+The primary purpose of the child_process module is to enable parallelism and concurrency, especially when dealing with time-consuming or CPU-intensive tasks.

+-   **Running External Commands**: You can use child_process to run external system commands, such as shell scripts or system utilities, and capture their output.

+-   **Parallel Processing**: When you have multiple tasks that can be executed concurrently, you can create child processes to perform these tasks in parallel, improving performance.

+-   **Process Managemen**t**: You can create and manage child processes, allowing you to start, stop, and communicate with them as needed.

+## What are microservices, and how can Node.js be used to build and manage them?

+-   Microservices is an architectural style that involves breaking down a large, monolithic application into smaller, independent services that can be developed, deployed, and scaled separately.
+Each microservice is responsible for a specific piece of functionality and communicates with other services over a network, often using HTTP or other lightweight protocols.
+This approach offers several advantages, including improved scalability, flexibility, maintainability, and the ability to use different technologies for different services.

+-   Node.js is a popular choice for building and managing microservices due to its non-blocking, event-driven architecture, which makes it well-suited for handling asynchronous, I/O-heavy operations often encountered in microservices.

+-   Example of Microservices with Node.js:

+    -   User Authentication Microservice
+    -   Product Catalog Microservice
+    -   Order Management Microservice

+## What is the Event Emitter pattern in Node.js, and how can you use it?

+-   The Event Emitter pattern is a fundamental and powerful design pattern in Node.js.
+It provides a way for objects to communicate with each other in an asynchronous, event-driven manner.
+Essentially, it allows objects (often called "emitters") to emit named events that can be observed (or "listened to") by other objects (often called "listeners" or "handlers").

+## What is the purpose of the url module in Node.js, and how can you parse and manipulate URLs using it?

+-   he url module is a valuable tool for working with URLs in Node.js applications.
+It helps you ensure that your URL manipulation and formatting are consistent and compliant with URL standards.
+Whether you need to parse incoming URLs, construct URLs for outgoing requests, or perform other URL-related tasks, the url module simplifies the process and reduces the risk of errors.